shopinvader/odoo-shopinvader/delivery_data/README.rst

  Delivery_data
 ==============

-This module helps to set url list and history of it gb was replace by uk  grand britain tl was replace by tp  eastern timor
+This module adds somme carriers & send price with it gb was replace by uk  grand britain tl was replace by tp  eastern timor